erikvullings/mithril-materialized/README.md

 # mithril-materialized

-An incomplete [Materialize-CSS](https://materializecss.com) library for the Mithril framework, making it easier to use a Materialize them in your application.
+An incomplete [materialize-css](https://materializecss.com) library for the Mithril framework, making it easier to use a Materialize theme in your application.
 The main focus of this library is on creating Mithril components for the more complicated Materialize code snippets.

 ## Usage instructions

-See the [documentation](https://github.io/erikvullings/mithril-materialized) for examples on how to use this library in your own application.
+See the [documentation](https://erikvullings.github.io/mithril-materialized) for examples on how to use this library in your own application.
 Please note that the library does not include mithril, nor the materialize-css JavaScript or CSS, so you have to include them yourself, as documented.

 ## Build instructions